axelboberg/create-choo-express-app/README.md

 ## Dependencies

 ### This script
-This script uses bash and requires that NPM and NodeJS are installed in advance
+This script requires only NPM and NodeJS to be installed in advance

 ### Created Choo-application
 This script installs the following dependencies for the Choo-application it creates

-* Choo
+* choo
-* Express
+* express
-* Body-parser
+* body-parser
 * webpack
 * webpack-cli
+* ignore-styles

 #### Webpack plugins
 The following Webpack plugins are also installed

-* html-webpack-plugin
+* webpack-asset-map
 * mini-css-extract-plugin
 * uglifyjs-webpack-plugin
+* css-loader
 * url-loader
 * babel-loader
+* @babel/core
+* @babel/preset-env